DHTMLX/docs-todolist/docs/guides/task_users.md

 ## Set assignees on initialization

-To assign people to a task on the initialization stage, pass the ids of the assignees to the `assigned` parameter of the related [`task`](api/configs/tasks_config.md) object.
+To assign people to a task at initialization, pass the ids of the assignees to the `assigned` parameter of the related [`task`](api/configs/tasks_config.md) object.
 The snippet below assigns four users to a task:

 ~~~js {11}
 const users = [